Definition and Purpose

 Related policy or procedural changes or considerations

-ITS and the ISDS working group will employ an internal tracking system to facilitate and archive communication, including the preceding elements, surrounding an incident.
+ITS will employ an internal tracking system to facilitate and archive communication, including the preceding elements, surrounding an incident.
 Any outages of IT services (including servers and networks) associated with an incident will be tracked in separate tickets as required by the ITS Outage and Event management procedures.

-If an incident requires a formal response, the ISDS working group will assist in coordinating the response with the Director of Information Technology Services and related members of the College administration.
+If an incident requires a formal response, the Director of Information Security will assist in coordinating the response with the Chief Information Officer and related members of the College administration.
 Such coordination will at a minimum include an incident summary involving the aspects listed above.

-Any mitigating factors surrounding or resulting from an incident will be tracked and monitored by the ISDS working group and relevant ITS personnel.
+Any mitigating factors surrounding or resulting from an incident will be tracked and monitored by the Director of Information Security and relevant ITS personnel.